 Fire and Blood

-Thus far, Fire and Blood is known to contain the following texts:
+Thus far, the first volume of Fire and Blood is known to contain the following texts:

 The "Heirs of the Dragon" is about 17,000 words long.
 It focuses on the children of Jaehaerys I Targaryen and the succession questions following the deaths of his sons.
 An abridged version, The Rogue Prince, previously published in the anthology Rogues in 2014, uses the majority of this text.